qpit/qst-hack-2025/Case 4 - DTU/README.md

 # Update 4
 NOTE: the input to the detector should be 1 Gsamp/s, not 50 Gsamp/s.
 This means that you should call `signal()` with `psnspd.signal(decimate=50)` and not rely on the default value of the `decimate` parameter.

-The computational complexity of the detector algorithm, must be within the capabilities of the AMD ZU9EG fpga, which is capable of 630 GMAC (giga multiply-and-accumulate) operations, where 1 MAC is one 24-bit multiplication plus one 24-bit addition.
-It is desirable that the implementation is as small as possible, i.e. having computational complexity much below 630 GMAC.
+The computational complexity of the detector algorithm, must be within the capabilities of the AMD ZU9EG fpga, which is capable of 630 GMAC/s (giga multiply-and-accumulate per second) operations, where 1 MAC is one 24-bit multiplication plus one 24-bit addition.
 When estimating the computational complexity of the Python algorithm assume 1 floating point multiplication = 1 MAC, and all other operations are free.
-E.g. a FCFF neural network with no feature extraction **must have < 650000 weights**.
+The detector should produce a photon number estimate every 100 ns, E.g. detector must therefore maximum use 630 GMAC / 10 MHz = 63000 MAC/s for each estimation.

 In the final implementation the algorithm will run on a AMD ZU9EG fpga, which receives 12-bit samples from a 1 Gsamp/s ADC (analog-to-digital converter).
 ![PXL_20250129_084637736](https://github.com/user-attachments/assets/087d6a9b-52a3-4f43-9b78-37dbcd2a2aa9)